Eczema: Causes, Symptoms, and How It Affects the Skin

 This guide has covered:

 Together, these sections form a complete foundation for understanding eczema and eczema-prone skin.
-This eczema hub provides the foundational overview, while each linked guide explores one aspect in greater detail.
+This hub provides the foundational overview, while each linked guide explores one aspect in greater detail.

 This guide is maintained and updated as part of Bragan Skincare’s eczema education resources.